NGC2023/a2d/README.md

     You can utilize various packages like VNC or SSH to set up your Raspberry Pi even if you intend to run it headlessly (without a physical display).
 This approach provides flexibility while maintaining a small footprint, making it a versatile choice for HAM Radio enthusiasts.

     **Installation:**
-    You have two installation options for a2d.
-You can either install it from the Apt repository or download it from the GitHub Packages.
-Choose the installation method that best suits your needs.
-To install it from the Apt repository run the following command in the terminal:

-    `sudo apt-install a2d`

-    Alternatively, you can install a2d from GitHub Packages.
-Download the Debian package from https://github.com/NGC2023/a2d.
+    You can install a2d from GitHub Packages.
+Download the Debian package from [https://github.com/NGC2023/a2d](https://github.com/NGC2023/a2d/releases).
 Navigate to the directory where you downloaded the Debian package using the command line and run the following command:

     `sudo apt-get install -y ./a2d_package_version.deb`